• Skip to primary navigation

 Andy Forrest, Forrest-Pruzan Creative, played guitar and sang a song during the awards dinner.
 What made the song memorable was its theme about small inventors who would consider themselves successful when they were listed as the inventor on the side of the product box.

-His refrain “put my name on the box” spoke deeply to how inventors treasure publicity and acknowledgement of their hard work and creativity.
+His refrain “put my name on the box” spoke deeply to how inventors treasure publicity and acknowledgment of their hard work and creativity.
 This helps us claw back the definition of success from “making lots of money” to one of a more humble “I want to be publicly credited with inventing a product.”

-This is a terrific lesson for companies practicing open innovation as the “cost” of outside ideas might need to be redefined from one based solely on money and to one that should include acknowledgment.
+This is a terrific lesson for companies practicing open innovation as the “cost” of outside ideas might need to be redefined from one based solely on money and to one that should include an acknowledgment.

 6. Nostalgia + customization

 An oldie, but goodie, that basically looks like my room when I was growing up: Legos ™.
-Legos hits both the nostalgia and the customization angles as it allows kids, and curious parents, to build their own creations.
+Legos hit both the nostalgia and the customization angles as it allows kids, and curious parents, to build their own creations.

 Kid Playing in Mountain of Legos at the 2016 Chicago Toy Fair